 Rodney Dowdy passed away in August of 2011.
-Our chapter held
+Our chapter held a memorial for him on August 21st, 2011.

 Click on the above photo for more photos of Rodney.